IRL2/nanover-docs/source/tutorials/vrclient/vrclient.rst

 We focus on NanoVer iMD as the prototypical iMD-VR client, but these instructions can be generalised to any iMD-VR client, e.g. your own custom VR application that uses the NanoverUnityPlugin.

+Please feel free to use the instructions below to help you choose your VR setup, then search online (or follow the links given below) for the documentation of your chosen method for the latest instructions on configuring your setup.
+Once you're ready, head to :ref:`installation` to get started with NanoVer iMD.

 .. note::